Things to Know Before Moving to Portland in 2024

 Locals soak up new ideas and ways of life, making it a win for college students looking to join the quirky vibe.
 There's a pub crawl in just about every neighborhood and eateries representing every corner of the globe.
 For the frugal-minded, you can still find free and cheap spots around Portland.
 Grab a bite from the Alberta Market, Pine State Biscuits or Life of Pie Pizza.
 After you're fueled for the morning, take your bike to one of the monthly gallery walks, free admission museum days, or Hoyt Arboretum.

 Ready to start your Portland apartment search?
-Start your apartment hunt with our quiz!
+Start your apartment hunt with our easy quiz so you can explore a variety of options within your budget!
+Or get started quickly by jumping straight into our Portland apartment listings.

 What’s the weather in Portland?